 Onalee Smith: Welcome to HMH Learning Moments!
-I'm Onalee and for today's Teachers in America episode, host Rose Else-Mitchell, HMH's Chief Learning Officer, sits down with anti-bullying champion Rachel Swartz.
+I'm Onalee and for today's Teachers in America episode, host Rose Else-Mitchell, [an educator and learning scientist], sits down with anti-bullying champion Rachel Swartz.
 Rachel teaches sixth-grade English Language Arts at the David A. Stein Riverdale Kingsbridge Academy in the Bronx in New York City.
 Now, here's Rose and Rachel.

 Rose Else-Mitchell: Rachel, thanks again for joining me for Teachers in America.

 Rachel Swartz: Thank you so much.

 Rose: Let's jump in.
 So, do you remember the moment when you decided that you wanted to teach?